As the LGBTQ community continues to expand around the world, our options for nightlife are becoming much broader as well.

 There are also many bars set up in this style that don’t include Eagle in the name, but are still part of the community and follow these traditions.
 While they are all unique and distinct businesses, they all follow many of the traditions set by the original Eagle’s Nest in New York.

-Most have strong ties to the leather and kink communities, and are very popular among gay men, women, and non-binary people with a tougher, more masculine style.
+Most have strong ties to the leather and kink communities, and are very popular among gay men and to a lesser extent genderqueer and non-binary people with a tougher, more masculine style.
 However, many of these bars also are more accepting to the entire LGBTQ communities and surrounding areas and offer a range of activities, like attached restaurants and dance floors.
 They also typically host unique event nights that you might not find at other places in the community.

 Eagle bars have a very specific following, and while many people enjoy them, others might not feel so at home there.
 However, if you’ve never tried one, it’s worth visiting your local Eagle Bar to see how you like it.
 You may find you enjoy the scene and even end up making it your local haunt.
 Here are some signs an Eagle Bar may be the perfect place for you.